parvanovkp/parvanovkp.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am a Machine Learning specialist with a Master of Science in Applied Mathematics from the University of Colorado Boulder, specializing in ML, statistics, and numerical analysis.
-My professional focus is on enhancing AI model performance and reliability.
+Hi, I'm Kaloyan.
+I'm a machine learning specialist who loves building things.

-As an AI Training Specialist, I excel in refining algorithms and improving model accuracy.
-My technical expertise includes proficiency in Python and various ML frameworks such as TensorFlow and PyTorch.
-I've successfully developed projects ranging from AI-powered tutoring systems to optimized game-playing algorithms, demonstrating my ability to apply theoretical knowledge to practical challenges.
+I have a Master's degree in Applied Mathematics, but what really gets me excited is taking an idea from a whiteboard sketch to a working application.
+I have hands-on experience developing projects like AI-powered tutoring systems and competitive game-playing bots using Python, TensorFlow, and PyTorch.

-Beyond my professional pursuits, I maintain an active lifestyle that includes hiking and sailing.
-These activities complement my analytical mindset, fostering creativity and resilience.
+I'm currently looking for a full-time role in Data Science or AI where I can join a creative team and help tackle the next set of interesting problems.

-I am seeking opportunities in Data Science or AI where I can leverage my unique blend of mathematical expertise and practical coding skills to drive innovation and solve complex problems.
+As you can see from the photo, when I'm away from the keyboard, I'm probably on a hiking trail or a sailboat.

 <!-- #### Research Interests
 My research has spanned high-dimensional probability, numerical analysis, machine learning, and neural networks.
 Most recently, I developed a probability-based bound for the spectral norm of expansive matrices, connecting abstract mathematics with real-world data science problems.